Christopher Walken

 Christopher Walken and his wife in 2023

-The only clear shadow cast on Christopher's life is his presence on the yacht during the death of actress Natalie Wood in 1981.
+The one dark chapter in Christopher's life remains his presence on the yacht when actress Natalie Wood died in 1981.
 She, her husband Robert Wagner, and Walken were traveling together near the California Islands.
-Initially, her death was ruled an accident, then the case was reopened, and Wagner was accused of murder out of jealousy.
-That the husband and wife had argued during the trip was reported by the ship's captain, Dennis Davern, and in 2018, witnesses emerged claiming that Wagner was jealous of his wife's relationship with Walken.
-Forty years after the death of the Hollywood star of Russian descent, the case was finally closed.
+Her death was initially ruled accidental, but the case was later reopened with Wagner facing murder accusations driven by jealousy.
+The ship's captain, Dennis Davern, reported heated arguments between the couple, and 2018 witnesses claimed Wagner was jealous of his wife's connection with Walken.
+Four decades later, the case involving the Russian-born Hollywood icon was finally closed.

 Christopher Walken and Natalie Wood (movie "Brainstorm")